jerkeeler/restoration-python/README.md

 ## Development setup

-Clone the respository, create a new virtual environment, install the package and its dependencies:
+Clone the respository, create a new Python 3.11.10+ virtual environment, install the package and its dependencies:

 ```bash
 # Install the package and its dev dependencies